How to Join Page...

 Symphonic Band is geared towards providing students with an opportunity to study and perform high school level music.
 Admittance into his band is by audition.

-Those who wish to audition for Concert Junior, Concert Senior or Symphonic level as part of the WSHSB Annual Summer Chair Competition must submit an audition video by the deadline in August.
+Those who wish to audition for Concert Junior, Concert Senior or Symphonic level as part of the WSHSB Annual Summer Chair Competition must submit an audition video by the stated deadline.
 AUDITIONING FOR A PARTICULAR BAND DOES NOT GUARANTEE ACCEPTANCE IN THAT BAND.
 There may also be limits in instrument sections within each band level.
-The Concert Season roster is set by the end of August.
+The Concert Season roster is set before the first band rehearsal.
 However, once the audition video deadline has passed you are still able to join by submitting an audition video with the following understanding.
 You will be placed in the band where we feel you fit best and you will be at the end of the roster for your instrument.
 Those who do not submit an audition video will not receive music and will not be considered a member of the band.

 Audition requirements for each level are described on the Auditions webpage.
 If a student is unsure whether to audition for Concert Junior, Concert Senior or Symphonic, they should review the required audition exercises.
-You may be able to borrow the necessary Essential Elements 2000 book (instrument specific) from a friend or look at one in a music store.
+You may be able to borrow the necessary ESSENTIAL ELEMENTS for Band book (instrument specific) from a friend or look at one in a music store.
 You may also consult with the director for her suggestions or recommendations.
 (Note: While the Essential Elements title has changed from Essential Elements 2000 to ESSENTIAL ELEMENTS for Band, the contents are the same.)

 Want to join the WSHSB?